rspauwen/fungus_friends/app/README.md

 ## Bonus features
  - a custom API (check `/api`)
  - fetching random fungus images
- - you can also search by name
+ - you can also search by their name
- - you can add your own fungi!
+ - you can add & delete added fungi!
- - you can also delete them!!
+ - you can even edit added fungi!!

 ## Note
 Acces token for unsplash is not included in the repo.